car251290/E-commer-Project/README.md

+## I will add the fist looks to the App in the documents and update it how it look

 # Getting Started E-commer React App
 To show how to build a E-commer application from scratch, at the same time practice with JS.